jefftranter/6502/simulator/README.md

 Breakpoints or watchpoints can be added by specifying an address, or removed by preceding the address with a minus sign.
 Breakpoints cause execution to stop when an instruction is fetched at that address.
 Watchpoints stop when memory is read or written from that address.
+You append "r", "w", or "rw" to a watchpoint to indicate that it should trigger on a read, write, or both.

 Logging can be enabled or disabled by prepending a category name with "+" or "-" respectively.
 Tying just "L" will list the logging